-"Is Article 5(2) of Directive 2004/113 ... compatible with Article 6(2) [EU] and, more specifically, with the principle of equal treatment?"
+"Is Article 5(2) of Directive 2004/113 [...] compatible with Article 6(2) [EU] and, more specifically, with the principle of equality and non-discrimination guaranteed by that provision?"

 Instruments of international law (e.g. ECHR, UN Covenants) may also be legally relevant under EU law.
-However, in Test-Achats they were not taken into account.
+However, in Test-Achats they were not taken into account by the ECJ.